How the Middle Class Affords College

 How Colleges Calculate Your Need

 Most colleges calculate aid based on the information you provide in the FAFSA each year.
-Factoring in your income and financial obligations, the government calculates your Expected Family Contribution, or EFC.
-(Starting with the 2023-24 academic year, the EFC will be renamed the Student Aid Index, or SAI.)
+Factoring in your income and financial obligations, the government calculates your Student Aid Index, or SAI.

-The EFC (or SAI) is the amount the government formula determines you can afford to pay for one year of college based on parent and student income, assets, number of dependents, number of children in college, and more.
-After you submit your FAFSA, you’ll see your EFC number in the confirmation email you receive.
+The SAI is the amount the government formula determines you can afford to pay for one year of college based on parent and student income, assets, number of dependents, number of children in college, and more.
+After you submit your FAFSA, you’ll see your SAI number in the confirmation email you receive.

-Colleges use the EFC as a reference point, but are not obligated to stick to it.
-The colleges your student is accepted to may determine that your responsibility is higher than the EFC.
+Colleges use the SAI as a reference point, but are not obligated to stick to it.
+The colleges your student is accepted to may determine that your responsibility is higher than the SAI.

 But need-based aid isn’t the only game in town.
 There’s also something called merit aid, or non-need aid, in the mix.